dpatil787/linux-server-configurations/NFS/README.md

 ## Limitations of NFS

-- **Performance** depends on network, file access becomes slow, application response time increases, and system may appear laggy.
+- **Performance** depends on the network; file access becomes slow, application response time increases, and the system may appear laggy.
-- **Single point of failure:** If NFS Goes down, all client lose access.
-Logs stop writing and application depending on NFS will fail
+- **Single point of failure:** If NFS goes down, all clients lose access.
+Logs stop writing, and the application depending on NFS will fail
-- **Security:** By default, NFS is not much secure, as it based on IP trust, and no strong authentication is there and data is not encrypted.
+- **Security:** By default, NFS is not very secure, as it is based on IP trust, and there is no strong authentication, and data is not encrypted.
-> NFS is mostly used in Small environment & Simple shared storage
+> NFS is mostly used in small environments & Simple shared storage

 ---